Merkel allies stage 11th-hour revival behind young leader

 Germans brand the FDP a party of the affluent, of dentists and tax advisers.
 Its election manifesto promises no tax rises and an end to the unpopular solidarity tax for troubled regions in eastern Germany.

-“Only with us”, reads its slogan, playing on the fears some Germans have about voting out a centre-right government that has steered a steady course through the euro crisis.
+“Only with us”, reads its slogan, playing on the fears some Germans have about voting out a center-right government that has steered a steady course through the euro crisis.

 “The mood is great.
 Better than at any point in the last four years, I’d say,” Roesler told foreign correspondents in Berlin earlier this month.
 “People are listening to us, they want to know our opinions, and the whole party is very optimistic.”